danielabel/trades/README.md

 It accepts files that contain unordered trades and will order by 'Trade Date' and 'Trade Identifier'

+It calculates the price result to the nearest cent and rounds up from a half-cent

 ## features not yet included

 1. Verifying column names exist - failing fast